By Adam Strom, Executive Director, Re-Imagining Migration.

-I first read Anzia Yezierska’s Hungry Hearts in 1993, when I was working at the Tenement Museum on the Lower East Side of New York.
-When I was finished, I read the Bread Givers.
-The stories transported me inside the old, boarded up tenements to the world of my grandparents and my great-grandparents, speaking in a language I don’t know.
-They also took me into other tenement buildings, those that were inhabited by newer immigrants, speaking Spanish and dialects of Chinese that, again, I didn’t really know either.
+I first read Anzia Yezierska’s Hungry Hearts in 1993 while working at the Tenement Museum on the Lower East Side of New York.
+When I was finished, I read The Bread Givers.
+The stories transported me inside the old, boarded-up tenements to the world of my grandparents and great-grandparents, who spoke in a language I didn’t know.
+They also took me into other tenement buildings, inhabited by newer immigrants, speaking Spanish and Chinese dialects that, again, I didn’t really know either.
 How different was the world of Yezierska’s stories to the lives of the people I passed and nodded at in the streets?

-I think I was able to connect past and present because of what I read from Yezierska.
-In her presentation of the juxtaposition between the Jewish world of Orchard, Essex, and Hester streets from life north of Delancy street, we are introduced to be what seems to be a universal gulf that we need to learn how to cross, between what Yezierska presents as “polite” society, and those trying to adjust to life in the United States.
-It may sound cliched, but her characters, often sketched broadly, were archetypes, but types that you could recognize, and even sympathize with if you spent time getting to know them, and were attuned to the world around you.
+I was able to connect past and present because of what I read from Yezierska.
+In her presentation of the juxtaposition between the Jewish world of Orchard, Essex, and Hester streets from life north of Delancy Street, we encounter to be what seems to be a universal gulf that we need to learn how to cross, between what Yezierska presents as “polite” society, and those trying to adjust to life in the United States.
+It may sound cliched, but her characters, often sketched broadly, were archetypes, but types that you could recognize and even sympathize with if you spent time getting to know them and were attuned to the world around you.

-I’m convinced that Anzia Yezierska is one of the most important America writers that hardly anyone remembers.
+I’m convinced that Anzia Yezierska is one of the most critical American writers that hardly anyone remembers.
 That wasn’t true in her lifetime.
 A film publicist crowned her the “sweatshop Cinderella.”
-Yezierka’s writing gained national attention, in fact, a movie based on her short story collection “Hungry Hearts” was made in 1922 and a second film was made out of another of her novels just a few years later.
+Yezierka’s writing gained national attention.
+A movie based on her short story collection, “Hungry Hearts,” was made in 1922, and a second film was made out of another of her novels just a few years later.
 Adding to her fame, Yezierska had a romantic relationship with one of America’s foremost educators and philosophers, John Dewey.

-Too often we assume that in the past immigrants left poverty and oppression abroad, and after passing the Statue of Liberty, they arrived in the United States, learned English and blended in without looking back.
+Too often, we assume that in the past, immigrants left poverty and oppression abroad.
+After passing the Statue of Liberty, they arrived in the United States, learned English, and blended in without looking back.
 Yezierska’s world is about those struggling to become American.
 In one of Yezierska’s most powerful stories, she writes about a woman whose son has moved her out of the immigrant ghetto to a fancy uptown apartment, yet she longs for the old neighborhood.
-Here Yezierska reminds us of a very important lesson, often part of becoming is being forced to leave some of the old world behind.
-In literature, and in life, those choices don’t seem fair.
+Here Yezierska reminds us of a fundamental lesson; often, part of becoming something new sometimes includes leaving some of who we are behind.
+In literature and life, those choices don’t seem fair.
 We need to find a way to respect multiple belongings.
 As humans, we are this and that, not this or that.
 At a time when discussions of immigration are often fraught, we would be better prepared for civil dialogue and understanding if we took the time to get to know our collective past.
-While I have spent almost 25 years, exploring history and human behavior, I’ve always believed in the power of a good book.